 - Experience communicating and providing excellent customer service to the public;

 - Highly organized and willing to take the initiative to drive results;

-- Extensive experience in Microsoft Excel, Word, PowerPoint, and Project.
+- Proficient in Microsoft Excel, Word, PowerPoint, Outlook.
 Experience with database programs and GIS mapping programs preferred;

 - Previous experience working in a fast-paced, deadline-driven environment.